laxmananand/zoqq_depl/docs/api-reference/payout.md

 <div className="api-docs-container">
   <div className="api-docs-left">
     <h3>Description</h3>
-    <p>This endpoint cancels a pending payout transaction identified by either the payout ID or system reference number.</p>
+    <p>This endpoint cancels a pending payout transaction using either the payout ID or system reference number.
+Required headers ensure authentication and request tracking.
+The request body must include one of the two identifiers to locate and cancel the transaction.
+Only pending payouts can be canceled.</p>

     <h3>Request Headers</h3>